x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/office-365-migration-best-practices.md

 |Outlook|201.9MB|3,297|0:29:47|15,775|36.9987|5.6447|
 |

+> [!NOTE]
-Note that the client and service process times are similar, but solution A takes a lot more RPC operations to migrate data.
+> the client and service process times are similar, but solution A takes a lot more RPC operations to migrate data.
 Because each operation consumes client-latency time and server-process time, solution A is much slower to migrate the same amount of data compared to Solution B and to Outlook.

 ### Factor 4: Network